-- The boat is also equipped with an emergency tiller, to be always kept close at hand in the aft peak, so that you can immediately use it in case the steering wheel does not work. - This tiller must be inserted into its housing on top of the rudder shaft, after lifting the helmsman's platform lid.
+- The boat is also equipped with an emergency tiller, to be always kept close at hand in the aft peak, so that you can immediately use it in case the steering wheel does not work. - This tiller must be inserted into its housing on top of the rudder shaft, after removing the closing surface plug.
 In this way, you can directly steer the rudder by hand. - We strongly recommend you to train to correctly use this tiller also when in the dock, so as not to be in trouble in case of emergency.